andreashuber69/net-worth/README.md

-# Asset Manager
+# Net Worth

 ## Introduction

 If you primarily store your wealth in "unconventional" assets like precious metals and crypto currencies, it seems there are almost no tools that would help you get an overview of your current financial situation.

-Asset Manager aims to change that.
+Net Worth aims to change that.
 In a nutshell, the application presents your precious metal and crypto currency holdings in a groupable and sortable table, which allows you to quickly see how your net worth is spread among the different asset types and locations.